UI-Research/mobility-from-poverty/documentation/overview.md

 *create place files
 *(8) prep city crosswalk data from geocorr
-*(9) create place-level environmental indicators using poverty and race-idenity subgroups for 2018 and percent of tract in place
+*(9) create place-level environmental indicators using poverty and race-identity subgroups for 2018 and percent of tract in place
-*(10) create place-level environmental indicators using poverty and race-idenity subgroups for 2014 and percent of tract in place
+*(10) create place-level environmental indicators using poverty and race-identity subgroups for 2014 and percent of tract in place
 *(11) bind 2018 and 2014 place files for final files

 ---